brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 ![Code...](make-7.jpg)

 ## Designing the puzzle
-We’re going to program the micro:bit with a secret word, which it will only reveal when it receives the right input.
+We’re going to program the micro:bit with a secret word which it will only reveal when it receives the right input.

 There are lots of ways we can use the micro:bit's features for this.
 For example, you could show the secret word when your micro:bit robot:
 * Gets turned upside down
 * Hears a loud noise (micro:bit version 2 needed for this!)
 * Has its buttons, or the touch logo pressed
-* Sees its somewhere dark
+* Sees it's somewhere dark
 * Points North (it has a built in compass!)
 * Gets shaken

-Have a look at [the micro:bit website](https://microbit.org/get-started/features/overview/) for the full list of features, if you're not sure what to choose!
+Have a look at [the micro:bit website](https://microbit.org/get-started/features/overview/) for the full list of features if you're not sure what to choose!

 We'll look at how to program three of these options in the next section - shaking, noise detection and an option combining two inputs.